(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 If you have a partner, discuss the pros and cons of saving an emergency fund vs. taking out a HELOC.
 Make sure you're on the same page with the financial decisions you make.

-If you’ve educated yourself and understand the terms of the HELOC and are willing to accept the financial risks associated with using it for a financial emergency, a HELOC may make sense for you.
+If you’ve educated yourself and understand the loan terms for the HELOC and are willing to accept the financial risks associated with using it for a financial emergency, a HELOC may make sense for you.